 An online nomination form must be completed for each title entry submitted and the appropriate processing fee paid with nomination.
 Once the details entered have been checked and the processing payment received, you will be emailed details of where to post the books.

 For Short Stories which have been broadcast but not published, please contact the Dagger Liaison Officer for information on how to submit.

 - Submission of Electronic Files.
 The EFILE must be in a format that is compatible with all standard eReaders, e.g. Kindle, iPad, Kobo, etc. There can be no expiration date associated with the file.
 Just as with physical books the judges will sign a confidentiality agreement that states they will not pass the digital edition to anyone.
 All EFILES or widgits must be sent “clean,” i.e. with no sales/promotion/quotes material attached.
 Watermarked versions are acceptable but not preferred.

 - Where the work is submitted in the form of a physical book, the publisher must also submit an EFILE version.
+If the book is only published as an ebook, a physical copy will still be required: this can take the form of a PDF print out.
 Failure to comply may result in the work being excluded for consideration.

 It is also the publisher or nominating author’s responsibility to ensure that the nominated title is eligible for the Dagger(s) for which it is submitted.
 If it is not, the title will be withdrawn from the relevant Dagger(s) and the nomination fee(s) forfeit.